emilynpark/cse15l-lab-reports/labreport3.md

         doxazosin arm of ALLHAT was stopped early, due to a
 ```
 This example shows an instance of displaying the line with the string "Background", alongside the 5 lines following it, in the file `1468-6708-3-7.txt` located in the directory `technical/biomed`.
 In contrast to the first example, the case matters as the `-i` command isn't being used here.
 This is useful when a user wants to view a certain number of lines following a given word or phrase in a line.
-<br>Source for this usage of `-A`: https://www.geeksforgeeks.org/grep-command-in-unixlinux/
+<br>Source for this usage of `-A`: https://www.geeksforgeeks.org/grep-command-in-unixlinux/</br>

 * `-B`
-<br>`-B` is a command-line option of grep.
+<br>`-B` is a command-line option of `grep`.
 Its purpose is to display the matched string/pattern, along with the specified number of lines preceding it.</br>
 <br>One example of using `-B`:</br>
 ```
 Emilys-MacBook-Pro-3:docsearch emilypark$ grep -B 2 -i "SPONSORED" technical/biomed/1468-6708-3-10.txt